roseengineering/mutual/README.md

 ```

-Use a halfwave section in-between before phaser for fine adjustment.
+Use a halfwave section for fine adjustments before phase shifting circuits.

 ```